 Capone’s Pub & Grill

-Capone’s offers classic pub food in a family-friendly sports bar vibe.
+Capone’s offers classic pub food with a family-friendly sports bar vibe.
 The impressive part, however, is the sheer variety and volume of what they offer.
 Starters include classics like chicken wings, baked potato skins, sliders, and Idaho nachos.
 For the main course, the restaurant serves an endless choice of wraps, burgers, grinders, and house pies.

 On top of all this, Capone’s also offers pizzas, sandwiches, and wings of the month specials, which are anything but boring.
 One of their creative dishes includes the Korean Tang Pizza, a Korean BBQ base with orange citrus pulled pork, red onions, and much more.